 A recent lawsuit filed in California Superior Court warns to watch out for specific products sold by Simple Truth Organic Brand at Kroger if you want to avoid lead contamination in your food.
 Which products were found to contain high levels of lead?
-You’ve trusted Mamavation to bring you topics like the safest ketchup without PFAS “forever chemicals,” spices without high levels of heavy metals, & best water filters for PFAS, now join us as we break down the Kroger lawsuit over high levels of lead contamination and what that means for your family.
+You’ve trusted Mamavation to bring you topics like the safest ketchup without PFAS “forever chemicals,” spices without high levels of heavy metals, & best water filters for PFAS, now join us as we break down the Kroger lawsuit over high levels of lead contamination in store brand Simple Truth Organic and what that means for your family.
 We are also going to explain what California Prop.65 is all about and how it protects your family.

 Disclosure: This post was medically reviewed by Sondra Strand, RN, BSN, PHN.
 This post also contains affiliate links.